Maggie-XShen/smc-in-a-box/README.md

 ## Server
 In dev2.0, it is assumed that each server has pre-existing experiments data and registered clients information.
 These data are stored at server/cmd/registry.json

-To run a single server instance, go to the folder server/cmd and run command
+To run a single server instance, go to the folder server/cmd and and run command "go build" to compile the program, then at the same folder run command
 ```
 ./cmd -confpath="path_to_server_config_file" -registrypath="path_to_registry_file"
 ```